 For the next two years, we’re teaming up with FOX31 Denver Problem Solvers: Serving Those Who Serve to document what it takes to raise a puppy to eventually be a service dog — the kind that is invaluable to veterans in need.
 Zipper will be making TV appearances every Wednesday and will be posting about his progress on Twitter @ZipperTweets and Facebook.

-Chasing my tail and after leaves are some of my favorite things to do.
+Being outside, sunbathing, chasing my tail and after leaves are some of my favorite things to do.
 I also really like to play with other dogs and humans.
 Sometimes meeting new people is a little scary but it doesn’t take me very long to feel comfortable with them.

 I can’t wait to grow up into a Freedom Service Dog and be a “battle buddy” for a veteran.
 Follow me on KDVR Fox 31 for updates throughout my two-year adventure.

 The cost to train most Freedom Service Dogs from start to finish is about $30,000.
 For me, because I got into the program so much younger than usual, it will cost much more.
 If you’d like to support me on my journey, I would really appreciate it!
 All you need to do is click the button below.
 Thank you!

 About FOX31 Denvers’ Serving Those Who Serve Project